api3dao/old-api3-docs/docs/next/grp-providers/guides/build-an-airnode/setting-authorizers.md

 <Fix>Need to track down the EndpointStore.sol contract, it does not appear in the link below.
 Also who built/builds the Authorizer contract(s).</Fix>

-[EndpointStore.sol](../../../reference/protocols/request-response/general-structure.md#endpointstore-sol) keeps a list of [authorizer](../../../reference/protocols/request-response/authorizer.md) addresses for each `airnodeId`–`endpointId` pair.
+[EndpointStore.sol](../../../reference/protocols/request-response/general-structure.md#endpointstore-sol) keeps a list of [authorizer](../../../reference/protocols/request-response/authorizer.md) addresses for each `airnode`–`endpointId` pair.
 An authorizer is a contract that Airnode calls to check if it should respond to a specific request.
 It can enforce any kind of authorization policy that one could implement as a contract.

 ## Deny all